 - Hair loss

-If the diagnosis is unclear, a skin biopsy may be done.
+If the diagnosis is unclear, other tests may be done, such as:

-- Ultraviolet light therapy may help if lesions are widespread.
-It is combined with pills that make it more effective.
+Ultraviolet light therapy may help if there are many skin patches.
+It is used with pills that make it more effective.

 Canadian Dermatology Association